syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/export.md

 ## Mode

-[`Mode`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#mode) specifies whether the diagram is to be exported as files or as data (ImageURL/SVG).
+[`Mode`](https://ej2.syncfusion.com/documentation/api/diagram/iExportOptions/#mode) specifies whether the diagram is to be exported as files or to get base64 data (ImageURL/SVG).
 The exporting options are as follows:

-* Data: Exports and downloads the diagram as image.
+* Download: Exports and downloads the diagram as image/SVG.
-* Download: Exports the diagram as data of formats ImageURL/SVG.
+* Data: return a base64 string.

-For more information about the exporting modes, refer to Exporting Modes.
+The following code example illustrates how to export the diagram as raw data.

 ```javascript
 var diagram = new Diagram({